yuhao-22/Network-Security-Assignment/README.md

-# Network-Security-Assignment
+# Network-Security-Project
-This assignment design and implemented of an enterprise network security architecture using Palo Alto Networks next-generation firewalls across multisite environments, Singapore and Malaysia.
+This project design and implemented of an enterprise network security architecture using Palo Alto Networks next-generation firewalls across multisite environments, Singapore and Malaysia.
 It focuses on applying Palo Alto’s core capabilities such as zone-based segmentation, App-ID, User-ID, SSL decryption, and security policies to control traffic between departments while enforcing least privilege.

 Advanced features including GlobalProtect VPN, WildFire malware analysis, Anti-Virus, Anti-Spyware, DNS sinkholing, DDoS protection, and High Availability are configured and tested